nghilevi/android-web-pedometer-app/README.md

 ![ScreenShot](https://raw.githubusercontent.com/vinhnghi223/Pedometer-App/master/Screenshot-WebDashboard.png)

-A sample screenshot showing how many calories you have burnt from the last 14 days.
-Seems like you are doing very well, time to set higher goals.
-Also below is our app screenshot, where data will be updated every step you go into the cloud.
+A sample screenshot showing how many calories you have burnt from the last 10 days.
+Also below is the app screenshot, where data will be updated and push onto the cloud every step you go .

 ![ScreenShot](https://raw.githubusercontent.com/vinhnghi223/Pedometer-App/master/Screenshot-AndroidApp.png)